dolbyio-samples/media-sample-android-recording-local-files/README.md

 # Android Audio Recording Examples

-This repo contains code samples for recording audio on Android devices using the Dolby.io APIs.
-It includes examples of different audio recording scenarios such as recording with noise suppression and recording in stereo.
+This repo contains code samples for capturing audio as a recorded file on Android devices.
+This is often part of an application that captures audio such as user-generated content and then uses the Dolby.io Media APIs to analyze, transcode, and enhance the resulting file.

 # Overview
 Following the instructions of [Recording audio on Android with examples ](https://dolby.io/blog/recording-audio-on-android-with-examples/), this project will evaluate the use of MediaRecorder, MediaPlayer, AudioRecord, and AudioTrack frameworks in Java in comparison with other audio capture and playback options.